Strategic Plan and Mission

 The California Space Grant Consortium (CaSGC) and the NASA Strategic Plan

-The mission and goals of the CaSGC are structured to support NASA’s overall Strategic Plan.
+The mission and goals of the CaSGC are structured to support the NASA Strategic Plan 2018.
 That NASA Strategic Plan formulates the following vision and mission:

 NASA Vision